primoburner/primoburner-wiki/_sources/primoburner-for-cpp/getting-started-windows/create-cpp-command-line-tool-cmake.md

 ---
 title: Create a Command Line Tool using CMake on Windows
 metadata:
-    description: This page describes the steps needed to configure CMake project for AVBlocks Command Line Tool on Windows
+    description: This page describes the steps needed to configure CMake project for PrimoBurner Command Line Tool on Windows
 taxonomy:
     category: docs
 ---